Psalms For Life

 and everyone on earth revere him.

 David begins praying for God’s blessing on his people so that everyone on earth will know and revere God.
 God’s heart has always been to restore the world to joy and gladness under his just and loving rule.
 He chose Abraham and Sarah to bless all humankind through them.
-That’s David’s central point: far from being a tribal god, Israel’s God cares for all nations and will yet justly rule over and guide them all.[1]
+David’s central point is that, far from being a tribal god, Israel’s God cares for all nations and will yet justly rule over and guide them all.[1]

 Prayer: